princeton-vl/RAFT/README.md

 # RAFT

+**7/22/2020: We have updated our method to predict flow at full resolution leading to improved results on public benchmarks.
+This repository will be updated to reflect these changes within the next few days.**

 This repository contains the source code for our paper:

 [RAFT: Recurrent All Pairs Field Transforms for Optical Flow](https://arxiv.org/pdf/2003.12039.pdf)<br/>
+ECCV 2020 <br/>
 Zachary Teed and Jia Deng<br/>

 <img src="RAFT.png">